 – For veterans who do not own the home in which they reside and wish to make home modifications, permission for home modifications must be granted by the home’s owner.
 This is done by providing a statement (signed and notarized) from the owner permitting the modification.

 There are no specified income or asset limits for HISA grant eligibility.
 Furthermore, marital status does not impact a veteran’s eligibility.

 For veterans who are enrolled in VA health care and wish to apply for the HISA grant, the following documents must be submitted to the Prosthetic and Sensory Aids Service Department of one’s local VA Medical Center.
-(For VA Medical Centers by region, click here).
+For VA Medical Centers by region, click here.

-1. A Veterans Application for Assistance in Acquiring Home Improvements and Structural Alterations (VA Form 10-0103) completed and signed.
+1. A Veterans Application for Assistance in Acquiring Home Improvements and Structural Alterations (VA Form 10-0103) was completed and signed.

 2. A VA doctor’s order stating that home modifications (including which home modifications) are medically necessary.
 This must include the veteran’s medical diagnosis, such as Alzheimer’s disease, Lewy body dementia, Frontotemporal dementia, and Huntington’s disease.

 3. Renters must include a signed and notarized statement by the owner authorizing home modifications of the rental property.

 4. An itemized estimate of the home modification cost in writing.
 The estimate must be done by a contractor who is licensed, bonded, and insured, and must include the price of labor, materials, inspections, and permits.

 5. A color photograph of the area in the home which one wants to modify.